poompipatp-cyber/PoompipatWeb-mark2/blueprint.md

 - **`<main-navbar>` (Web Component)**:
     - A reusable, encapsulated navigation bar.
     - Defined in `components/navbar.js`.
-    - Fetches its HTML from `components/navbar.html` and styles from `styles/style.css`.
     - Includes a brand name and links.
     - Responsive design that collapses into a hamburger menu on smaller screens.
 - **Card**: A container with a background, padding, border-radius, and shadow.